AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 	package: 'Matrix'
 ```

-We can tests the creation and initialization methods we defined on ``MMatrix``:
+As a first test, we can very the proper behavior of the creation method, defined on `MMatrix`:

 ```Smalltalk
 MMatrixTest>>testCreation